-I’ll count the repetitions and provide form cues for each lower body exercise so all you have to do is press ‘play’ and follow along.
+I’ll count the repetitions and provide form cues for all six lower body exercise.
+All you have to do is press ‘play’ and follow along.

 Or you can work off of the six dumbbell leg exercises below at your own pace.

 Perform 16 repetitions of each leg exercise (8 repetitions per leg for single leg exercises, like lunges).

 Moving directly from one lower body exercise to the next.

 Repeat all six lower body exercises x 3 sets.

 3 Pulse Dumbbell Lunge + Pass (8 reps per leg)